-Assistant City Attorney Throckmorton: So, if you look at the policy, if staff believes a tree should be removed due to its health, condition, location or potential danger, staff assesses the tree with an ISA Level 3 tree risk assessment, so that TRAQ assessment.
+Assistant City Attorney Throckmorton: So, if you look at the policy, if staff believes a tree should

+ISA Level 3 tree risk assessment, so that TRAQ assessment.
 Our City staff does that.

-Assistant City Attorney Throckmorton: If a tree that's slated for removal meets the following criteria -- which is the canopy and the diameter size -- then an arborist is procured through our pool of arborists to give...
+Agenda Item G-2 - Resolution of the City Commission adopting a policy regarding removal of trees on criteria -- which is the canopy and the diameter size -- then an arborist is procured through our pool of arborists to give...